GabrieleInvernizzi/zig-prompter/README.md

 **zig-prompter** is a lightweight and flexible library for building and managing interactive text-based prompts in the [Zig programming language](https://ziglang.org/).
 Whether you're creating command-line tools, text-based games, or utilities requiring user input, `zig-prompter` simplifies the process with intuitive APIs and a robust feature set.

-For now the project is in its early stages, still contributions are very welcome.

 ## Installation

 First, add zig-prompter to your `build.zig.zon` file: